AndersDeath/diary2/000-current.md

 # 10 January - Tuesday - Yerevan - 103 day of immigration

 Today I had a much more power for work which is amazing.
+I did a lot of stuff including bug fixed and som new features.